scionproto/scion/docker/README.md

 Subsequent rebuilds are Much faster; if you haven't changed scion.sh, a rebuild takes <= 30s.

+Before you start, make sure you have Docker installed.
+On debian-based systems:

+    sudo apt-get install docker.io

 To build a (full) docker image:

     ./docker.sh build